 Donor eggs that have previously been frozen may be used, which may reduce your treatment wait time.
-The Fertility Center uses eggs from our own donor egg bank or those from Northeast Assisted Fertility Group, My Egg Bank North America, and Fairfax Egg Bank.
+The Fertility Center uses eggs from our own donor egg bank or those from My Egg Bank North America and Fairfax Egg Bank.

 To learn more about the Egg Donor Program, please contact our administrator Alyssa Vargas at 212-263-0054, our coordinator Christine Alvarez at 212-263-0011, or one of our nurses: Aleks Kostyra, RN, at 212-263-7647; Jean Ann McKiernan, RN, at 212-263-0028; or Nancy McGoff, BSN, at 212-263-7451.